-- When a function is called, Python will - "jump" to the first line of the function's definition, - run all the lines of code inside the definition, then - "jump" back to the point where the function was called.
+- · When a function is called, Python will - "jump" to the first line of the function's definition, - run all the lines of code inside the definition, then - "jump" back to the point where the function was called.

 '''

-1 def twinkle():
+print("Twinkle twinkle little star")

-2 print("Twinkle twinkle little star")
+print("How I wonder what you are")

-3 print("How I wonder what you are")
+Call (run) the twinkle function.

-4 def main():
+twinkle()

-5 twinkle() # Call (run) the twinkle function.
+print("Up above the world so high")

-6 print("Up above the world so high")
+print("Like a diamond in the sky")

-7 print("Like a diamond in the sky")
+twinkle()

-8 twinkle() # Call the twinkle function again.
+Call the twinkle function again.

-9 main() # Call main() to start the program.
+Call main() to start the program.

 '''